 This is a presentation of the theory, practice, and chemistry of hair color.
 Instruction will identify terminology, demonstrate the proper application and exhibit workplace competencies related to hair color.
-Prerequisites: The following TSI scores or equivalent developmental courses - TSI Math 320 MATH 0303 and TSI Reading 342.
-READ 0300. and TSI Essay 3 or TSI Writing 346 ENGL 0330.
+Prerequisites: The following TSI scores or equivalent developmental courses - TSI Math 320, TSI Reading 346 and TSI Essay 4 with TSI Writing 357.